A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Original Medicare does not limit out-of-pocket costs (ie, the deductibles and coinsurance that Medicare beneficiaries have to pay for hospital and outpatient care), so most enrollees maintain some form of supplemental coverage.

-There are 21 insurers that offer Medigap plans in Washington as of 2023, although some of them have a service area that does not include the whole state.
-Medigap plans are sold by private insurance companies, but the plans are standardized under federal rules.
+There are 16 insurers that offer Medigap plans in Washington for 2025, although some of them have a service area that does not include the whole state.8 Medigap plans are sold by private insurance companies, but the plans are standardized under federal rules.
 There are ten different plan designs (differentiated by letters, A through N), and the benefits offered by a particular plan (Plan A, Plan F, etc.) are the same regardless of which insurer sells the plan.
 Pricing, however, varies from one insurer to another.

 But Washington is one of eight states where Medigap insurers are required to use community rating for enrollees age 65 and older (see Washington statute RCW 48.66.045).